d2s/Documentation/docs/Snapshots.md

 There are a few important notes about the snapshot functionality:

 - the snapshot functionality within RsyncOSX is in beta, use copy files function for restore of single files or catalogs, snapshot works on attached disks (localhost) and remote hosts
-- snapshots is work in progress and for the moment, function for administration of snapshots is yet not implemented
+- snapshot is work in progress and for the moment, function for administration of snapshots is yet not implemented
 - standard rsync sync tasks (backup tasks) cannot be *converted* to snapshots, creating snapshots starts with a full sync in the first snapshot catalog (`~/snapshots/Documents/1`)
 - the snapshot feature utilizes the `--link-dest` parameter,  [version 3.1.2](https://download.samba.org/pub/rsync/src/rsync-3.1.2-NEWS) of rsync fixed a bug regarding the parameter.
   - it is recommended utilizing [version 3.1.2](https://download.samba.org/pub/rsync/src/rsync-3.1.2-NEWS) or the coming [version 3.1.3](https://download.samba.org/pub/rsync/src-previews/rsync-3.1.3pre1-NEWS) if using the snapshot feature of RsyncOSX

 ## How does the snapshots works?

 Every snapshot is in sync with local catalog at the time of creating the snapshot.
 Previous versions of files can be restored from snapshots.
 The snapshot is by utilizing the `--link-dest` parameter of rsync.
-The parameters for snapshot is:
+The parameters for snapshot are:
-`--link-dest=~/snapshots/Documents/N-1 /Volumes/Home/thomas/Documents/ thomas@freenas.local:~/snapshots/Documents/N`
+`--link-dest=~/snapshots/Documents/n-1 /Volumes/Home/thomas/Documents/ thomas@freenas.local:~/snapshots/Documents/n` where **n** is the number of snapshots.

 The source catalog (`/Volumes/Home/thomas/Documents/`) is **never** touched, only read by rsync.